Jay C. Brandriet

 MY TAKE ON DUNCAN

-It was memorable to watch Tim Duncan be so poised and capable of being the best, on the biggest stage, as just a youngster.
-He later grew up battling Garnett, Webber, Rasheed Wallace, and Elton Brand every night.
+It was memorable watching Tim Duncan as just a youngster, on the biggest stage.
+He came to the NBA unfazed and ready to be the best.
+He grew up battling Garnett, Webber, Rasheed Wallace, and Elton Brand.
 Duncan was the man among those men.
-His brains, his array of post moves, back to the basket game, cool use of the glass, and unselfishness stand out.
+His brains, array of post moves, and back to the basket game stood out.
+Duncan made the bank shot cool.
 Tim had terrific hands and was a precise passer.

 SO WHO WAS BETTER?